Ladvien/ladvien.github.io/_posts/2017-08-08-hmis-r-sql-work-challenge-four.md

 ---
 # Creating Reusable Code

 Writing report code which can be reused is critical to being an effective report specialist.
 By now, hopefully, you see the power of SQL-R, especially around HMIS data.
 But you may still feel slow.
 Or have thoughts like, "If I pulled these data into Excel I could manually filter them in 1/10th the time."
 That's probably true.
 But, after manually filtering dataset after dataset it becomes apparent finding a way to automate some tasks would save many hours in the long-run.
-Thus, writing an R scripts for routine work would save countless hours of monotony
+Thus, writing an R scripts for routine work would save countless hours of monotony.

-However, one problem remains, each task has will usually have a _slight_ variation from the one before it.
+However, one problem remains, each task will usually have a _slight_ variation from the one before it.
 This causes you to write 95% of the same code with a slight tweak for the current project.
 And that doesn't save time at all.
 In the programming world, the 95% code which is the same is known as [bolierplate code](https://en.wikipedia.org/wiki/Boilerplate_code).

 Ok, that's the problem.
 The solution?
 Functions.

+A function is nothing more than a section of code you save into a variable for easy reuse.
+Defining a function looks like this:

+{% highlight r %}
+myNewFunction <- function(){
+  # Code you want to run goes here.
+}
+{% endhighlight %}

+Then, whenever you want to use this code it can be called like this:

+{% highlight r %}
+myNewFunction()
+{% endhighlight %}

+If you want to pass the function something to use:
+{% highlight r %}

+myNewFunction <- function(clientDf){
+  clientDf$VeteranStatus
+}
+clientDf <- read.csv(clientCsvPath)
+myNewFunction(clientDf)
+{% endhighlight %}

+And the coolest thing about functions is being able to `return` data.
+This can be a tricky concept, but at its root it is simple.

+If you want to pass the function something to use:
+{% highlight r %}
+myNewFunction <- function(clientDf){
+  clientDf$VeteranStatus[clientDf$VeteranStatus == "1"]
+  clientDf
+}
+clientDf <- read.csv(clientCsvPath)
+veteranList <- myNewFunction(clientDf)
+{% endhighlight %}

+The key is to understand whatever is the last line in a function it becomes the result of the functions work.
+The result is then passed back out of the function, where it can be assigned to a new variable.
+Mind blown.

 ## Data Needed